THE TRANSPORTED BODY

 Individuals and groups:

 Choules previously coordinated workshop activities at the Royal Geographical Society for over a decade as part of the annual Explore: expedition and fieldwork planning event, held at the Society’s headquarters in London, UK.
-Since stepping down to focus activities in their practice, other TSOEG artists now organise the Artists in the Field workshop – more details of Explore can be found here.
+Since stepping down in 2020 to focus activities in their practice, other TSOEG artists now organise the Artists in the Field workshop – more details of Explore can be found here.